jphmrst/PLC/README.md

  - You should then see an executable file `hello-world`, which you can run for a nice message.

-## Installing the Course Pack sources {#pack}
+## Installing this book's sources {#pack}

-You can get the latest version of the Course Pack sources from GitHub, either by cloning the repository, or by downloading [the zip archive][coursepack-dev]:
+You can get the latest version of this book from GitHub, either by cloning the repository, or by downloading [the zip archive][coursepack-dev]: